shiftonelabs/laravel-cascade-deletes/README.md

 For example, if you are using `SoftDeletes`, or are using polymorphic relationships, these are situations where foreign keys in the database cannot enforce referential integrity, and the application needs to step in.
 This package can help.

+## Versions

+This package has been tested on Laravel 4.1 through Laravel 7.x, though it may continue to work on later versions as they are released.
+This section will be updated to reflect the versions on which the package has actually been tested.

 ## Install

 Via Composer